 Cleanup of an oil spill or fuel oil releases should be cost effective and not break the back of the responsible party.
 Our bioremediation products offer this option and the remediation is non-intrusive and does not affect the property.
-We develop and manufacture such environment friendly bioremediation products based on the patent filed by Satya Ganti (US Patent 6,267,888).
+We develop and manufacture such environment friendly bioremediation products based on confidential and proprietary information.
 Our products have been acknowledged by various state and federal regulatory agencies including the US EPA, Florida DEP, Maryland DE and Virginia DEQ as an effective solution for treating petroleum contamination in commercial, residential and industrial sites.
 All our products are guaranteed to work.
 Our customers in Europe can now order from http://www.spilltech.ie/shop in Ireland.

 Satya Ganti, President and CEO